 The beautiful island of Gran Canaria, otherwise known as a ‘Continent in miniature’ is well worth exploring.
 There’s plenty to do, from taking a luxury beach holiday in the south of the island and soaking up the Canarian sun at the famous Maspalomas dunes, to spending a few days in the bustling capital, Las Palmas de Gran Canaria.
-A city with an interesting heritage and charming old quarter, as well as a mouthwatering gastronomy and an array of shops to keep you busy.
+A city with an interesting heritage and charming old quarter, as well as mouthwatering gastronomy and an array of shops to keep you busy.

 It’s picturesque too; head north and you’ll be spoilt for choice for scenic walks, as well as opportunities to sit under the stars at night.
-And did we mention, it’s blessed with warm weather all year-round?
+And did we mention, that it’s blessed with warm weather all year-round?

 Sound good?
 Let us tell you a little more about why Gran Canaria should be on the top of your holiday list.

-Lagoon, beaches and boutique shops
+Lagoon, beaches, and boutique shops

 With its thousand-year palm grove, natural lagoon, beautiful white sandy beach…and what it’s most famous for, the dunes, help make Maspalomas one of the island’s most sophisticated and stylish destinations in Europe.

 Meloneras also has the wow factor, with a long oceanfront promenade that’s bursting with bars and restaurants to enjoy at lunch or at dinner time.
 There’s an array of boutique shops too, as well as a casino and golf course to keep you busy morning, noon and night.
 Sounds great to us!

 Amadores is another must-visit, with a not-to-be-missed beach club and picturesque Puerto Mogán, otherwise known as Little Venice – it’s well worth spending an afternoon or evening relaxing here.